About Comedian Dave Goldstein

 His stage act, which has been praised by The New York Post (“…funny”) and The Asbury Park Press (“…his comic star is on the rise!”), is a blend of original writing and inspired live riffs.
 He has performed stand up comedy on The Comedy Network, Sirius/XM Satellite Radio, The National Lampoon Radio Network, and Comedy.net.

 Dave has been honored to perform for our troops including a comedy tour of U.S. Army posts in Europe.
-In the summer of 2013, he was the comedian and auctioneer for the Ubuntu Art Exhibit benefiting the Nelson Mandela Legacy Fund for the Embassy of the Republic of South Africa in Washington DC.
+Recently, he was the comedian and auctioneer for the Ubuntu Art Exhibit benefiting the Nelson Mandela Legacy Fund for the Embassy of the Republic of South Africa in Washington DC and the Carlos Beltran Foundation in New York ($50,000 for Derek Jeter’s cleats).
 He’s opened theater performances for Dennis Miller, handled the audience warm up for Drew Carey’s CBS TV show The Power of Ten, been read on the Sports Illustrated website, and was an original member of the improv group Far Beneath Gotham in New York City.

 Dave Goldstein has also been seen in commercials for Sprint, New England Bank (also naked, why?), ABC Sports, and Pfizer Pharmaceuticals.
 He is a voiceover artist and has been heard in numerous instructional and demonstration videos and was the voice of Madacy Home Video on the Howard Stern Radio Show.
 He has also had a number of essays on international affairs published.